Radioactive waste: Oil and gas

 Residues from the oil and gas industry often contain radium and its decay products.
-The sulfate scale from an oil well can be very radium rich, while the water, oil, and gas from a well often contain radon.
+The sulfate scale from an oil well can be radium rich, while the water, oil, and gas from a well often contain radon.
 The radon decays to form solid radioisotopes which form coatings on the inside of pipework.
 In an oil processing plant, the area of the plant where propane is processed is often one of the more contaminated areas of the plant as radon has a similar boiling point to propane.

-Radioactive elements are an industrial problem in some oil wells where workers operating in direct contact with the crude oil and brine can be actually exposed to doses having negative health effects.
+Radioactive elements are an industrial problem in some oil wells where workers operating in direct contact with the crude oil and brine can be exposed to doses having negative health effects.
 Due to the relatively high concentration of these elements in the brine, its disposal is also a technological challenge.
-In the United States, the brine is however exempt from the dangerous waste regulations and can be disposed of regardless of radioactive or toxic substances content since the 1980s.
+Since the 1980s, in the United States, the brine is however exempt from the dangerous waste regulations and can be disposed of regardless of radioactive or toxic substances content.